wp-plugins/social-media-icons-widget/readme.txt

 2. Widget settings via the Appearance > Widgets screen.

 == Changelog ==

+= 14.07 =
+* Added 500px, Codepen, Envato, Kickstarter, Speaker Deck, Vine
+* Removed Forrst
+* Added ability to filter opening, closing tags and HTML for icon output.
+* Added target="_blank" for links to open in a new window by default.

 = 14.05 =
 * Fixed broken image links when WordPress is installed under a directory.